 Frequently Asked Questions

 What is Plano Tomorrow?Plano Tomorrow is the city's comprehensive plan.
-It is a long range guide to the city’s future over the next 20 years and is a key long-range guide for the future growth, development and redevelopment of our city.
+It is a long range guide to the city’s future over the next 20 years and is a key long-range guide for the future growth, priorities, services, development, and redevelopment of our city.
 It is not binding.
 It is only a plan, a set of guidelines for the future.
 The plan is indeed comprehensive.
 It has 41 policies, 273 action statements, 10 key components and 5 supplementary maps.